austinholler/CSCI_3308/README.md

 This is a read me!!
 PARTNER:Rich Blanchard

+THIS MIGHT CAUSE A MERGE CONFLICT